What is the purpose of Orientation?

-Can my family and/or friends come to Transfer Orientation with me?
+Can my family and/or friends come to the Transfer Student Transition Session with me?

-We strongly encourage you not to bring any additional guests with you to Transfer Orientation.
 This program is designed for our students only and not any additional guests.
-If your guests do attend with you, they will not be allowed to participate in student activities during Transfer Orientation.
+If your guests do attend with you, they will not be allowed to participate in student activities during Transfer Student Transition Session.

 Once I leave Orientation, who do I go to for help?

 The simple answer is EVERYONE!
 Advisors, faculty, counseling staff, administrative staff, students and many others are all ready to help you!
 Northeastern’s website is a great source of information; if you have questions regarding academics, financial aid, student life among other things, the answers are just a click away.
 We have many great resources on campus just waiting for you to call!

 Still have questions about Orientation?